 This tutorial uses a design from the Merry and Bright collection by Amazing Designs.
 The design is digitized with 10 eyelets that, when cut out, hold battery-operated LED lights.

 1. Start by embroidering the design on a cotton fabric hooped with medium or heavy weight cutaway stabilizer.

 2. Remove the embroidery from the hoop.
 Use a keyhole cutter and a cutting mat to cut holes in the center of every of the design’s 10 eyelets.

 3. Center the design over a stretched art canvas and mark the location of every eyelet hole with a pencil.

 4. Place a block of wood or an old phone book inside the framework under the canvas to keep it from stretching.
 Cut each marked area of the canvas with the keyhole cutter.
 Adjust the embroidery on the front, lining up eyelets with cut keyholes.
 Wrap the fabric around the back of the canvas and glue or staple it to the framework.

 5. Press each light carefully through the keyholes from the back of the canvas.
 Velcro attaches the battery pack to the canvas.

 6. Place the canvas in an easel, turn the switch on the light pack, and enjoy!

 Create inspired machine embroidery with surprising special effects!
-Experiment with foam, fringe, fur and more in Bluprint’s Dimensional Machine Embroidery class.
+Experiment with foam, fringe, fur and more in Craftsy’s Dimensional Machine Embroidery class.